adamcstephens/puppet-systemupdates/README.md

 * CentOS/RHEL 5-7
 * Ubuntu 14.04

+Please file an issue if you have successfully tested this on other apt/yum systems.

 # Usage

 Default update mechanism is once a week on Wed at 4am.
 These can be customized